-Boast your chrome appliances with a grey backdrop, dark cabinetry and marble countertops.
+Boast your chrome appliances with a grey backdrop, dark cabinetry, and marble countertops.
 Add some reflective surfaces and glass pendants with warm lights for a more intimate look.
 Place some occasional genuine or faux leather swivel chairs around your kitchen island or peninsula to create that stylish fine dining look.
-Copper decorations will also add up to the charm of your formal space.
+Copper decorations will also add to the charm of your formal space.

 Create an Industrial Feel with Metal Furniture

 Instead of the traditional wood or marble kitchen peninsula, try using a metal table with a tempered glass top as your kitchen focal point.
 Pair the piece with slim-legged dining chairs to maintain an uncluttered kitchen.
 Expose chrome appliances and utensils with industrial, do-it-yourself upper shelves.
 Install long pendant lights and occasional greens to balance the open look.

 Add Some Brass to a Neutral Kitchen